zackify/reactview/Readme.md

 ###Usage

 This is the perfect tool for prototyping React components.
 Instead of setting up webpack to convert ES6 features or setup a server, it's as easy as:

 		reactview component.jsx

 It'll automagically compile it using webpack and babel, then start a server and open your browser.
 Optionally, you can specify the port as the second argument: `reactview component.jsx 8000`

+It will also read json from stdin and pass them in as component props, eg:

+		cat props.json | reactview example.jsx

 ###Example